Will my home look exactly like the renderings?

 Can Veracious finish my basement?

 Basement finishing is not included as a standard feature, but it may be available as an optional upgrade.
-If this is something you're interested in, bring it up early, ideally at the time of purchase or during your initial selection's appointment and our team will walk you through what's possible and what's involved.
+If you're interested, bring it up early, ideally at the time of purchase or during your initial selections appointment, and our team will walk you through what's possible and what's involved.

 What does your warranty coverage look like?

-After you move in, we'll reach out to schedule a meeting to discuss any concerns and address any outstanding items from your Pre-Delivery Inspection.
-From there, you'll have the opportunity to submit additional items you notice while living in your home through Tarion's online homeowner portal, MyHome.
-This submission is called your Initial Form, and once submitted, the builder has 120 days to complete all deficiency repairs.
-Certain seasonal items may extend that window to 270 days.
-Beyond your initial submission, you'll have further opportunities to submit at Mid-Year, Year-End, and Second-Year milestones.
+After you move in, we'll reach out to schedule a meeting to address any concerns and outstanding items from your Pre-Delivery Inspection.
+From there, you'll submit any additional items you notice while living in your home through Tarion's online homeowner portal, MyHome.
+This submission is called your Initial Form, and once it's submitted, the builder has 120 days to complete all deficiency repairs, with certain seasonal items extending that window to 270 days.
+Beyond your initial submission, you'll have further opportunities to submit at the Mid-Year, Year-End, and Second-Year milestones.
 Major structural defects are covered for up to seven years from your closing date.
-Limitations apply — visit tarion.com for full details.
+Limitations apply, so visit tarion.com for full details.

 What happens on closing day?

-Closing day involves a lot of moving parts like your lawyer, our legal team, and your mortgage lender are all working together to get documents signed, funds transferred, and everything registered in your name.
-Once that's done, we'll have your keys ready for pickup at the site.
-It's not unusual for that to happen later in the afternoon, so plan accordingly.
-The best thing you can do is stay on top of your legal end and make sure everything on their side is submitted early because it makes a real difference.
+Your keys will be ready for pickup at the site once your lawyer, our legal team, and your mortgage lender have finished signing documents, transferring funds, and registering the home in your name.
+Because of those moving parts, it's not unusual for that to happen later in the afternoon, so plan accordingly.
+The best thing you can do is stay on top of your legal end and make sure everything on their side is submitted early, because it makes a real difference to how the day goes.

 When can I install my fence?

-Fence installation is the homeowner's responsibility and can be arranged independently after possession.
-That said, we ask that you wait until the sod has been laid and had time to settle.
-Typically 6 to 12 months after installation.
-During that period, our team may need access to rear yards to address any grading or settlement that needs to be corrected to meet municipal requirements.
-Starting too early can complicate that process for everyone.
+Fence installation is the homeowner's responsibility and can be arranged independently after possession, but please wait until the sod has been laid and had time to settle, typically 6 to 12 months.
+During that period, our team may need access to rear yards to correct any grading or settlement required to meet municipal standards, and starting a fence too early can complicate that process for everyone.

 When will seasonal work around my home be completed?

-Seasonal work including driveways, sidewalks, exterior painting, eavestroughs, downspouts, patio slabs, and grading.
-Typically begins in May or following significant rainfall.
-This allows the ground around your new home to settle naturally, which helps prevent issues down the road.
-Sod and driveway paving follow once settlement has occurred.
-It's worth noting that seasonal work is completed using a flow-through method across the community, not in order of possession dates.
-You'll be notified a few weeks in advance of your driveway completion so you can make sure vehicles are parked on the street.
+Seasonal work, including driveways, sidewalks, exterior painting, eavestroughs, downspouts, patio slabs, and grading, typically begins in May or following significant rainfall.
+This allows the ground around your new home to settle naturally, which helps prevent issues down the road, and sod and driveway paving follow once settlement has occurred.
+Note that seasonal work is completed using a flow-through method across the community, not in order of possession dates.
+You'll be notified a few weeks ahead of your driveway completion so you can make sure vehicles are parked on the street.

 How do I secure financing for my new home?

-Start by making sure your finances are in good shape.
-Your credit score, income stability, and down payment savings all play a role in what you'll qualify for.
-Getting a mortgage pre-approval early is a smart move, as it gives you a clear picture of your budget before you commit.
-If you're a first-time buyer, there are government programs available in Ontario that can help with savings, tax rebates, and down payment support.
-Worth exploring before you sign anything.
-We recommend speaking with a mortgage broker or financial advisor to find the best fit for your situation.
-Feel free to reach out to our team and we can point you in the right direction.
+Start by getting your finances in good shape.
+Your credit score, income stability, and down payment savings all play a role in what you'll qualify for, so getting a mortgage pre-approval early is a smart move that gives you a clear picture of your budget before you commit.
+If you're a first-time buyer, Ontario offers government programs that can help with savings, tax rebates, and down payment support, all worth exploring before you sign anything.
+We recommend speaking with a mortgage broker or financial advisor to find the best fit for your situation, and you're welcome to reach out to our team and we'll point you in the right direction.

 What are the closing costs for a new home?

-Closing costs can add up, and it's important to plan for them well in advance.
-Beyond the purchase price, pre-construction buyers in Ontario should be prepared for items such as land transfer tax, legal fees, development charges, and HST if not already included.
-The best thing you can do is get a real estate lawyer involved early.
-Having someone review your Agreement well before closing day means no surprises.
-Just a smooth transition into your new home.
+Beyond the purchase price, pre-construction buyers in Ontario should plan for closing costs such as land transfer tax, legal fees, development charges, and HST if it's not already included.
+Getting a real estate lawyer involved early is the best move, since having someone review your Agreement well before closing day means no surprises, just a smooth transition into your new home.

 What is the typical timeline for building my home?

-For low-rise pre-construction homes in Ontario, the journey from signing to move-in typically falls somewhere in the 12 to 16 month range, though every build is different and timelines can shift.
-Once your Agreement is signed, there may be a period before construction officially begins.
-The construction itself, depending on the size and complexity of the home, averages around 8 months.
-Weather, permit approvals, and material availability can all play a role in the overall schedule.
-Your Agreement of Purchase and Sale will include both an estimated and an outside closing date.
-These are the two most important dates to be aware of and to review carefully with your lawyer.
+For low-rise pre-construction homes in Ontario, the journey from signing to move-in typically runs 12 to 16 months, though every build is different and timelines can shift.
+Once your Agreement is signed, there may be a period before construction officially begins, and construction itself averages around 8 months depending on the size and complexity of the home.
+Weather, permit approvals, and material availability can all affect the overall schedule.
+Your Agreement of Purchase and Sale will include both an estimated and an outside closing date, the two most important dates to be aware of and to review carefully with your lawyer.

 Do I need a home inspection for a new build?

 A traditional home inspection isn't required for a new build.
-Before closing, we conduct a Pre-Delivery Inspection (PDI).
-A walkthrough with you to identify any incomplete, damaged, or missing items, and to review workmanship and finishes together.
-The PDI is part of the Tarion Warranty Program, which protects new homebuyers in Ontario.
-Everything noted is formally documented and addressed by our team, making it a thorough and standardized process built specifically for new construction.
+Before closing, we conduct a Pre-Delivery Inspection (PDI), a walkthrough with you to identify any incomplete, damaged, or missing items and to review workmanship and finishes together.
+The PDI is part of the Tarion Warranty Program, which protects new homebuyers in Ontario, and everything noted is formally documented and addressed by our team.
+It's a thorough, standardized process built specifically for new construction.

 Why are there cracks in my basement concrete?

-Hairline cracks in concrete floors are a normal part of the curing process.
-As concrete dries and shrinks, minor cracking is expected and is not a cause for concern.
-This is standard in new home construction.
-However, if you notice any cracks greater than 6mm in width, please reach out to our team and we'll take a look.
+Hairline cracks in concrete floors are a normal part of the curing process and not a cause for concern.
+As concrete dries and shrinks, minor cracking is expected, and it's standard in new home construction.
+If you notice any crack greater than 6mm in width, though, please reach out to our team and we'll take a look.

 Why is there condensation in my basement or on my windows?

-This is completely normal in a newly built home.
-As construction materials like concrete and lumber cure and dry out, they release moisture.
-Which can show up as dampness in the basement or condensation on windows.
-Managing your home's humidity level through your dehumidifier, ventilation system, and air conditioning will help keep things in check and protect finishes like hardwood flooring.
-Some condensation is still to be expected, particularly in the first year.
+Some dampness or window condensation is completely normal in a newly built home, particularly in the first year.
+As construction materials like concrete and lumber cure and dry out, they release moisture, which can show up as dampness in the basement or condensation on windows.
+Managing your home's humidity through your dehumidifier, ventilation system, and air conditioning helps keep things in check and protects finishes like hardwood flooring.

 Why are there nail pops and drywall cracks in my new home?

-Some settlement is completely normal in the first year of a new home, and nail or screw pops and minor drywall cracks are a common result of that process.
-They're not a reflection of workmanship, they're simply part of how a new home settles.
-At the 11-month mark, our team will come through and repair all drywall deficiencies as part of our warranty process.
-Please note that repainting is the responsibility of the homeowner.
+Nail or screw pops and minor drywall cracks are completely normal in the first year of a new home, not a reflection of workmanship, just part of how a home settles.
+At the 11-month mark, our team comes through and repairs all drywall deficiencies as part of our warranty process.
+Please note that repainting afterward is the responsibility of the homeowner.

 How do I prevent my hardwood floors from separating?

-Hardwood is a natural material and reacts to changes in humidity, expanding in humid conditions and contracting when the air is dry.
-Keeping your home's humidity at a consistent and appropriate level year-round is the most effective way to minimize gapping or separation.
+Gapping or separation in hardwood is normal, and the most effective way to minimize it is keeping your home's humidity consistent year-round.
+Hardwood is a natural material that reacts to changes in humidity, expanding in humid conditions and contracting when the air is dry.
 A humidifier in the winter and a dehumidifier in the summer go a long way in protecting your floors.

 How do I maintain my new lawn?

-The first two to three weeks after sod installation are critical.
-Water heavily during the cooler hours — between 9:00pm and 9:00am — to give the roots the best chance to establish.
-Proper watering during this period will set you up for a healthy, even lawn and help keep weeds at bay.
+Water new sod heavily during the first two to three weeks, in the cooler hours between 9:00pm and 9:00am, to give the roots the best chance to establish.
+This early window is critical.
+Proper watering through this period sets you up for a healthy, even lawn and helps keep weeds at bay.

 Do I need a mortgage pre-approval to purchase a home?